hlntzg/NetPractice/README.md

   <summary>Level 3</summary>
   <br>

 The goal of this level is to allow communication between 3 devices: A1, B1, C1.
 All this hosts must be on the same network.
 One of these devices have alreday a subnet mask set (C1).
 Therefore, the mask `255.255.255.128` (CIDR `/25`) is the default for all the devices within the network, and it gives us information about the total range of IP Address: 128.
 So, we can assume that the range for this particular network is from `xxx.xxx.xxx.0` to `xxx.xxx.xxx.127` (excluding the extremities).
 The IP Address of one of the 3 host is already set: A1.
-This host IP is `104.198.50.125` which is within the range we just assume, and give us the network portion of the 32 bits IP Addresses for the others devices.
+This host IP is `104.198.50.125` which is within the range we just assume, and give us the network portion (24 bits) of the 32 bits IP Addresses for the others devices.

   </details>